MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-subreports-troubleshoot.md

 ### Message

 "Data retrieval failed for the subreport, 'Subreport1', located at: 'InvoiceDetails'.
-Please check the log files for more information."
+Check the log files for more information."

 ### Troubleshooting steps